upper image

 Both printed many of the common design stamps of the commonwealth countries.
 Examples being the 1981 royal wedding, 21st birthday of Princess Diana and so on.

-The same designers of the stamps.
+The same designers and artists used to make the stamps.

 The same style of stamps produced.